open/close all folders

 - Freudian Excuse: King Kloseu's extreme hatred of communism and subsequent descent into tyranny is caused by the death of his wife during an assassination attempt on his life, which he blamed on communists.

-- HeelFace Turn: If his son's "The Reason You Suck" Speech to King Kloseu managed to make Kloseu see his errors and decide to turn things around, Kloseu will implement the reforms and turn the country into a liberal democracy with a constitutional monarch.
+- HeelFace Turn: If his son's "The Reason You Suck" Speech to King Kloseu managed to make Kloseu see his errors and decide to turn things around, he will implement reforms and turn the country into a liberal democracy with a constitutional monarch.

 - Hidden Depths: Several events mention that King Kloseu is an avid fishergriffon.

-- I Have No Son!: In path where King Kloseu accepts his gambit to take revenge on all of his enemies, King Kloseu orders his assassins to kill his son Tomado, the leader of a large protest against him.
+- I Have No Son!: If King Kloseu accepts his gambit to take revenge on all of his enemies, he orders his assassins to kill his son Tomado, the leader of a large protest against him.
 In the aftermath, King Kloseu goes to his wife's grave and apologizes that he had been a bad father that brought their son so low, and makes General Ion Soimescu his successor.

-- Never My Fault: In the fascist path, Kloseu blames all of his problems on his enemies, seeing no problem with any of his own past decisions.
+- Never My Fault: In the Supremacist path, Kloseu blames all of his problems on his enemies, seeing no problem with any of his own past decisions.

 - Offing the Offspring: In the path where King Kloseu accepts the gambit and doubles down on his tyranny, Kloseu orders his assassins to kill his rebellious son Tomado.

-- The Purge: In the path where King Kloseu accepts the gambit, King Kloseu orders the death sentence of all of his enemies: the protestors protesting against his rule, the aristocracy who leeched on his policies and fueled the protests against him, the communists who are waiting for a fair trial after the civil war, and his own son, who is leading the protest.
+- The Purge: If King Kloseu accepts the gambit, he puts all of his enemies to death: the protestors protesting against his rule, the aristocracy who leeched on his policies and fueled the protests against him, the communists who are waiting for a fair trial after the civil war, and his own son, who is leading the protest.